BarrRedKola/ovnt/README.md

 DO NOT CHANGE the other IP range and virtual ethernet device name, as the scripts are configuring them in this way!

+If you want your OpenWRT system to do this automatically after every boot, just add

+    sh start.sh
+to the Local startup scripts (Luci->System->Startup)

 If further questions arise or you would like to ask me to create a network namespace enabled openwrt image,  just ask here!